 The animals are under severe stress during summer.
-In order to improve their comfort level, heat relief measures have been undertaken during last year:
+To improve their comfort level, heat relief measures have been undertaken during the last year:

 - All deer enclosures have been provided with new thatched sheds.

 - All elephants in the Zoo have been given a shower and allowed to wallow twice every day to provide relief from the heat.